Below are a collection of documents related to the Local Plan

 The IFS includes information on the contributions required and received, and how financial payments have been used.

-Further details can be found on the Infrastructure Funding Statement page.
+Further details along with the latest IFS can be found on the Infrastructure Funding Statement page.

 Sets out timetables for when each of the planning documents will be prepared by the City Council.
 The City Council keeps the timetables set out in the LDS under review and reports progress in the Authority Monitoring Report.